terraform-ibm-modules/terraform-ibm-observability-instances/examples/advance/README.md

-# Provision IBM Cloud Monitoring, Log Analysis and Activity Tracker
+# Provision IBM Cloud Monitoring, Log Analysis and Activity Tracker with archiving and event routing

 Example that deploys: